PrestaShop/docs/src/content/1.7/modules/concepts/controllers/admin-controllers/_index.md

       - '@doctrine.cache.provider'
 ```

-You can also retrieve services with the container avaiable in symfony controllers ->
+You can also retrieve services with the container available in symfony controllers ->
 ```php
 // modules/your-module/src/Controller/DemoController.php